-Thorlabs offers two interface options across our scientific camera product line: Gigabit Ethernet (GigE) and Camera Link.
+Thorlabs offers three interface options across our scientific camera product line: USB 3.0, Gigabit Ethernet (GigE), and Camera Link.
 Once other camera decisions, such as field of view and frame rates, have been made, for many of our camera types it is necessary to choose one of these interfaces.
-It is also important to consider PC requirements, the table to the right lists our recommended computer configuration for using our scientific cameras with ThorCam software.
+It is important to confirm that the computer system meets or exceeds the recommended requirements listed to the right; otherwise, dropped frames may result, particularly when streaming camera images directly to storage media.